mia-platform/documentation/versioned_docs/version-7.x.x/development_suite/api-console/api-design/services.md

   * *static replicas equals 0*: the *static replicas* has priority and so no microservice will be deployed.

   :::note
-  A static replicas value can not be interpolated by an environment variable
+  A static replicas value can be interpolated by an environment variable
   :::

 * **Log Parser** (*required*): You can select which parser will handle your microservice logs.